wltn0029/comment-clustering/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+To deploy on your own git hub page, fix the content of  `homepage` in the `./react/package.json`

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.